gazoodle/geckolib/README.md

   gone now we're using a better async pattern.
 - Shell and Simulator moving to async pattern in prep for deleting the sync API.
 - Big refactor to help track down some obscure bugs, including a rare and hard to reproduce deadlock
+- More robust pattern for transport socket usage hopefully clean-up potential leaking socket.
+- Fixed lock issue when a command is being retried as the protocol lock is busy and the CUI won't exit until the timeout has been reached (this can be reproduced by making the simulator stop responding to watercare requests)

 ## Done/Fixed in 0.4.18